frontenddogma/web-development-glossary/manuscript/e.md

 Edge
 : A cross-platform web browser.
 Edge was released by Microsoft, first for Windows&nbsp;10 and Xbox One in 2015, then for Android and iOS in 2017, and for macOS in 2019.&nbsp;[†](#w-edge) ℹ︎&nbsp;[microsoft.com/microsoft-edge](https://www.microsoft.com/microsoft-edge)

+Edge caching
+: The caching of content close to end users, for example by using a Content Delivery Network (CDN).

 Editor
 : As source code editor, a text editor program designed specifically for editing source code of computer programs.
 An editor may be a standalone application or it may be built into an integrated development environment (IDE) or web browser.
 Source code editors are a fundamental programming tool.&nbsp;[†](#w-editor)